What is CBD?

 "Right now, you just have pharmacies trying to make some sort of sense out of it and say, 'Yes, it works for this,'" he says, "but that's not the way medicine is practiced - it should be based on evidence, and there's not a lot of evidence to really support these claims."

-There has been some buzz around CBD oil being helpful to people trying to quit cigarettes, and one small, short term study published in 2013 in the journal Addictive Behaviors supports this idea:
+There has been some buzz around CBD oil being helpful to people trying to quit ciggies, and one small, short term study published in 2013 in the journal Addictive Behaviors supports this idea:

-A group of 24 smokers received inhalers with either CBD or a placebo substance and were encouraged to use those inhalers for a week whenever they felt the urge to smoke.
-Over the treatment week, placebo treated smokers showed no differences in the number of cigarettes smoked.
-In contrast, those treated with CBD significantly reduced the number of cigarettes smoked by ~40% during treatment.
+A group of 24 users received inhalers with either CBD or a placebo substance and were encouraged to use those inhalers for a week whenever they felt the urge to use.
+Over the treatment week, placebo treated patients showed no differences in the number of cigs inhaled.
+In contrast, those treated with CBD significantly reduced the number of cigs used by ~40% during treatment.

-The results “suggest CBD to be a potential treatment for nicotine addiction,” the study authors wrote - but they also admit that their findings are preliminary.
-Ryan Vandrey, PhD, a cannabis researcher and associate professor of psychiatry at Johns Hopkins University (who was not involved in the 2013 study), agrees that larger, longer-term studies are needed to know if CBD might be helpful for smokers looking to kick the habit.
+The results “suggest CBD to be a potential treatment for addiction to cigs,” the study authors wrote - but they also admit that their findings are preliminary.
+Ryan Vandrey, PhD, a plant researcher and associate professor of psychiatry at Johns Hopkins University (who was not involved in the 2013 study), agrees that larger, longer-term studies are needed to know if CBD might be helpful for users looking to kick the habit.

 I've heard of CBD tinctures, CBD edibles, CBD vape pens...
 What's the best way to take CBD?

-The biggest differences between tinctures, edibles, and vape pens are speed of delivery and how long the effects last.
+The biggest differences between CBD Oils, CBD edibles, and CBD vape pens are speed of delivery and how long the effects last.
 CBD vape relief is faster but wears off faster too - usually in about two hours, says Dr. Chin.
 "Say you wake up in the morning and pulled your back out, you might want to take CBD through a vape pen, which delivers in 10 minutes."

 CBD tinctures and CBD edibles take longer to work but last four or five hours.
 "A tincture looks like a little liquid that you put under your tongue, and you feel relief within half an hour," Dr. Chin says.
 "If you prefer to taste something, you choose an edible, whether it's a capsule, gummy, or baked good."